 The technology fee is applied every semester and will help cover hardware, software, and maintenance of the technology.
 For distance education students, this fee will replace the student activity fee.

 Fees for Summer Term

-All Non-degree, Diploma, M.A.
-(Theology), M.A.B.C., and M.Div. students pay the activity, library, and registration fees in the summer term.
+All Non-degree, Master of Arts in Theology, M.A.B.C., and M.Div. students pay the activity, library, and registration fees in the summer term.

 Library Fee